H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 ### 5.6 ChromaDB Clients and Deployment Topology

-ChromaDB is accessed both as a shared HTTP service and, historically, as per‑service local stores.
-The architecture is transitioning toward a unified, HTTP‑backed deployment as the canonical semantic memory.
+ChromaDB is accessed as a shared HTTP service in this deployment; historical patterns using per‑service local stores are now considered legacy.

 #### 5.6.1 Shared HTTP Service

-In the active environment, services connect to a shared ChromaDB instance through an HTTP client configured with explicit host, port, and telemetry settings.
-In pseudocode:
+In the active environment, services connect to a shared ChromaDB instance through an HTTP client configured with explicit host and port:

-- a client is created against the shared host,
+- A Python client is created as `chromadb.HttpClient(host="127.0.0.1", port=8002)` from within the `.venv-chroma` environment.
-- collections are listed and retrieved by name, and
+- `client.list_collections()` enumerates all collections, including the many GIS `*_attrs` collections and the Ms. Jarvis–specific general collections.
-- ingestion scripts, GeoDB ETL pipelines, RAG gateways, and other services use this client to upsert and query vectors.
+- Ingestion scripts, GeoDB ETL pipelines, RAG gateways, and QA tools use this client to inspect collection counts and, where applicable, upsert and query vectors.

-This shared instance exposes both the general semantic collections and the `geodb*` / `gedb*` spatial collections.
-It is bound to a persistent on‑disk directory, and its configuration is recorded in the system configuration registry to support reproducibility and backup.
+The shared instance exposes both general semantic collections (even when empty) and the spatial `*_attrs` collections.
+It is bound to a persistent on‑disk directory `persistent/chroma` on the host, mounted into the `jarvis-chroma` container at `/data`, and includes a `chroma.sqlite3` catalog plus a large number of HNSW index directories in that path.
+The instance is treated as the canonical semantic memory store for this deployment.

 #### 5.6.2 Historical and Auxiliary Persistent Clients

 Historically, some services used `PersistentClient` instances pointing to per‑service local paths such as `.chromadb` or `chroma_db`.
-These local stores were used for:
+Those local stores were used for:

 - isolated experiments and unit tests,
-- service‑specific memory (such as early autonomous learner experiments or social‑media‑related data), and
+- early autonomous‑learner experiments or service‑specific memory, and
-- transitional states prior to consolidation into the shared instance.
+- transitional states before consolidation into the shared instance.

 As of late 2025 and early 2026, the operational intent is to converge on the shared HTTP‑backed store for primary semantic memory, including GeoDB embeddings.
 Residual local stores are treated as legacy or experimental; their contents are either migrated or preserved as snapshots with clear documentation of their status.